Silk Screen Printing Process: The Ultimate Beginners Guide.

-Silk screen printing, also known as serigraphy, is a versatile and modern method of transferring images, designs, and patterns onto various surfaces with precision and accuracy.
+The silk screen printing process, also known as serigraphy, is a versatile and modern method of transferring images, designs, and patterns onto various surfaces with precision and accuracy.
 This centuries-old printing technique has evolved into a modern art form and is also a highly effective industrial process.

-Ancient China was the place where silk screen printing techniques originated, and it was initially used for printing intricate designs on fabric, primarily silk.
-The silk screen process remained a well-kept secret for centuries until it gradually spread to other parts of Asia and Europe.
+Ancient China was the place where the silk screen printing process originated, and it was initially used for printing intricate designs on fabric, primarily silk.
+The silk screen printing process remained a well-kept secret for centuries until it gradually spread to other parts of Asia and Europe.
 It became prominent during the 18th century as a means of printing on various materials, including paper and textiles.

 Preparing the Silk Screen

 To begin the silk screen printing process, you create a screen, traditionally using silk, although modern screens often use polyester or nylon mesh.
 You stretch the screen tightly from all four sides over a wooden frame, and then you create a stencil on it to define the design that you will print.